DeShrike/IntMachine/README.md

 Has access to the computers memory.

-Can execute intcode instructions from memorys
+Can execute intcode instructions from memory.

 ## Label.py